infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### opt_params: `dict[str, str]`, *Required*

 A dictionary representing additional parameters for the sparse vector search.
+Following are parameters for the BMP index:

 - `"alpha"`: `str`
   `"0.0"` ~ `"1.0"` (default: `"1.0"`) - A "Termination Conditions" parameter.
 The smaller the value, the more aggressive the pruning.